2020 NFL Mock Draft Combine Edition: Picks 17-32

-The NFL Draft season is officially upon us as the first day of on-field drills kick off on Thursday.
-Day one features quarterbacks, wide receivers, and tight ends all looking to climb draft boards with stellar testing.

-Jordan Love still remains available after the first half of our mock has concluded.
-While no running back has yet to hear there name called.
-Where will the likes of D’Andre Swift and Jonathan Taylor land?
+Five quarterbacks came off the board in the first half of our 2020 NFL mock draft.
+However, no running back has yet to hear their name called.
+Will D’Andre Swift and Jonathan Taylor each sneak into the back half of the first round?
 Let’s find out.

 RETURN TO: Round 1 Mock: Picks 1-16